Johann Adolf Hasse Museum

 Is photography allowed?

-Photography policies may vary, so it is best to check for signage or inquire with museum staff regarding restrictions in specific areas.
+Photography policies may vary by exhibit, so it is best to check for any signs or ask museum staff for guidance regarding photography.

 Are there guided tours?